collinbarrett/collinbarrett.github.io/_posts/2018-07-30-type-wrapping-inconsistently-serialized-key-value-store.md

 title: 'Type Wrapping an Inconsistently Serialized Key-Value Store'
 date: '2018-07-30T04:00:40-05:00'
 author: 'Collin M. Barrett'
 excerpt: 'Migrating CRUD operations of a key-value store with inconsistent serialization formats from the view layer to typed POCOs in the data layer.'
 layout: post
 guid: '/?p=7111'
 permalink: /type-wrapping-inconsistently-serialized-key-value-store/
-wp_featherlight_disable:
-    - ''
 image: /assets/img/typeWrappingFruit_collinmbarrett.gif
 categories:
 - Code
 tags:
 - Career
 - Database
 - Dotnet
 - Refactoring
 - 'Shelby Systems'
 ---

 ## Background

 The ASP.NET application I support has a table that stores transient data with a custom serializer per primary key (`PrefId` in the example below).
 The view layer consumes this data primarily for maintaining the user-specific state of controls like filters, pickers, and text boxes.
 The RDBMS table looks something like this:

 | `UserId` | `PrefId` | `Pref` |
 |---|---|---|